Printable Bible Games for

 1. Play "Find the Love Bugs" Card Game

 Place all the cards in a bag and mix them up.
 Tell your children that you caught a lot of bugs, some are "love bugs" and some aren't.
 Have them take turns reaching in the bag and pulling out a card.
 If the card is a "love bug", the child gives an example of how we can love from what is written on the card.
 For example, if he pulls out a "Love is Kind" card, he may say, "We can be kind by giving to others."
 That child can then get a snack.
 If a child picks a "bad bug", he doesn't receive a snack this time, but will have another chance to pick a card his next turn.
-(Printable Cards in both the KJV and NIV Available on The Resource Room.)
+(Printable cards in both the KJV and NIV available on The Resource Room.)

 2. Play "Find the Bugs"

 Use just enough cards (from above activity) so that you have one card for every child and each card has a match.
 If you don't have any even amount of children, have a helper play the game.
 Before class hide the cards around your room.
 On the word go, the children should all try to find one card and then try to find the other child in the class who has the matching card.
-(Printable Cards in both the KJV and NIV Available on The Resource Room.)
+(Printable cards in both the KJV and NIV Available on The Resource Room, above.)

 3. Play "Match the Love Bugs" Card Game

 Use the cards from the above activities, but print out a matching set.
 Remove all the "bad bug" cards except for one.
 Turn over all the cards and let the children take turns trying to find matches.
 If a child turns over a "bad bug" card, he loses his turn.
 Make sure the children turn the cards back over and place them in the same location each turn if they don't match.
 Each time a child turns over a card, read what it says on the card to help them remember the Bible verse.
-(Printable Cards in both the KJV and NIV Available on The Resource Room.)
+(Printable cards in both the KJV and NIV Available on The Resource Room, above.)

 4. Play "Go Buggy" - (Older Children)